203–205 Albion Street, Surry Hills: Description

-203-205 Albion Street are a pair of simple cottages built separately in the 1840s and joined to appear as a single building in the 1850s.
+203–205 Albion Street are a pair of simple cottages built separately in the 1840s and joined to appear as a single building in the 1850s.
 The site contains the main wing, kitchen wing and two small outbuildings.

 The main wing comprises two single storey colonial sandstock brick cottages with attic accommodation, corrugated steel roof, front and rear stone flagged verandahs, shuttered 12 pane double hung sash windows with flat gauged arches and six panel front doors with Georgian style semi-circular fanlights over.
 The two cottages were originally built as two freestanding buildings, joined together by an early addition to form a row.

 A two-storey sandstock brick kitchen block with shingled roof is located at the rear of the site.
 A single story glazed timber framed addition is attached on the south elevation.

-A modern glazed, steel barred-vaulted pavilion is located between the main wign and kitchen wing.
+A modern glazed, steel barred-vaulted pavilion is located between the main wing and kitchen wing.

 Two outbuildings are also present, a brick and weatherboard laundry and store and a timber shadehouse/gazebo.